Bayreuth Airport: Airlines and destinations

 Bayreuth no longer sees any scheduled or chartered commercial flight operations.

 In the 1960s, there were limited scheduled flights to/from Frankfurt Airport for passengers attending the Bayreuth Festival.
 For these flights, Dornier Do 28 were operated.
 Owing to lack of demand, this service was discontinued in 1965.

-From 1973 to 1998, regular flights to Frankfurt and Hof–Plauen Airport were operated on De Havilland Canada DHC-6 Twin Otters, for a short period of time also scheduled flights to Düsseldorf Airport were offered.
+From 1973 to 1998, regular flights to Frankfurt and Hof–Plauen Airport were operated on De Havilland Canada DHC-6 Twin Otters.
+Also, for a short period of time, scheduled flights to Düsseldorf Airport were offered.
 Starting in 1986, Nürnberger Flugdienst (now Eurowings) took over the flights on the line Hof-Bayreuth-Frankfurt, where it operated Dornier 228, ATR 42 and ATR 72.
 From 1998 to 2001, this route was served by Augsburg Airways as part of the Team Lufthansa franchise.
 Since those flights ended, Bayreuth has been left without any commercial air traffic.